LiskArchive/lisk-legacy-docs/configuration.md

 			"database": "lisk_dev", // The name of the database to use.
 			"host": "localhost", // The host address of the database.
 			"port": 5432, // The port of the database.
-			"user": 'lisk', // Name of the database user.
+			"user": "lisk", // Name of the database user.
-			"password": 'password', // Password of the datbase user.
+			"password": "password", // Password of the datbase user.
 			"min": 10, // Specifies the minimum amount of database handles.
 			"max": 95, // Specifies the maximum amount of database handles.
-			"poolIdleTimeout": 30000, // This parameter sets how long to hold connection handles open "reapIntervalMillis": 1000, // Closes & removes clients which have been idle > 1 second "logEvents": ['error'], // Specify the minimal log level for database logs.
+			"poolIdleTimeout": 30000, // This parameter sets how long to hold connection handles open "reapIntervalMillis": 1000, // Closes & removes clients which have been idle > 1 second "logEvents": ["error"], // Specify the minimal log level for database logs.
 			"logFileName": "logs/lisk_db.log" // Relative path of the database log file.
 		},
 		"cache": { // Contains options for the cache component.